chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 Lifetime Annotations
 ====================

 Certain functions need to override the default lifetime inference rules.
+This can be accomplished by placing a lifetime clause after the return type.
+Lifetime clauses share some similarities with where clauses.
 For
 example:

 .. code-block:: chapel